 The Dell XPS 13 has been a fantastic laptop since it’s a relaunch in 2015, but every design gets old after a few years.
 In 2019, Dell unveiled a revamp of the laptop with the webcam back on top, which now makes it even more comparable to the

 One of the great things about the Dell XPS 13 is that it never attempted to clone anything the MacBook Pro did.
-It has its own sense of style, and it’s only gotten better in 2019 with new “Frost” color options and a brighter, whiter interior.
-Despite moving the webcam up top, the XPS 13’s ultra-thin bezels are still thin, resulting in a laptop with a tiny footprint on the table.
-The MacBook Pro isn’t bad in this regard, but the XPS is definitely a trimmer machine.
-What really sets it apart is the option of a white and rose gold color scheme or the black carbon-fiber texture in the palm rests.
+It has its own sense of style, and it got better in 2019 with new “Frost” color options and a brighter, whiter interior.
+Despite moving the webcam up top, the XPS 13’s ultra-thin bezels still remained thin, resulting in a laptop with a tiny footprint on the table.

 Apple’s improvements to the keyboard and input methods on the MacBook Pro are a mixed bag.
-We were a big fan of the old keyboard but weren’t so hot on the third generation Butterfly key switches found in the new MacBook Pro which presents a stiff, abrupt bottoming action that can make long typing sessions tiresome.
+We didn’t like the the third-generation butterfly key switches found in the new MacBook Pro at all, which present a stiff, abrupt bottoming action that can make long typing sessions tiresome.
+That said, the MacBook Pro’s large Force Touch trackpad is truly superb — we rate it as the best in the industry, bar none.

-As expected, the new MacBook Pro features four Thunderbolt 3 (USB-C) ports and a single 3.5-millimeter headphone jack, or two Thunderbolt 3 ports if you opt for the non-Touch Bar version.
+As expected, the new MacBook Pro features either two or four Thunderbolt 3 (USB-C) ports (depending on the model you select) and a single 3.5-millimeter headphone jack.
 While USB-C support continues to grow, a lot of users may still be put off by the lack of standard ports.
-The XPS 13 is similar, offering two Thunderbolt 3 ports — however, it includes a microSD slot and packages in a USB dongle.
+The new 2020 XPS 13 is similar, offering two Thunderbolt 3 ports — however, it includes a microSD slot and packages in a USB dongle.

 Dell has struck a good middle ground with its new XPS 13, and we think it struck a nice balance of high-powered, futureproof ports and accessibility with older accessories.

-The MacBook Pro used to be the thinnest and lightest laptop in town, but those days are long gone.
-The new XPS 13 is both lighter and thinner, making it super easy to throw it in your bag or hold it in your hand.
+Both the MacBook Pro and XPS 13 are slimline laptops that offer plenty of portability, but the XPS definitely has the edge here.
+It’s both lighter and thinner than the MacBook Pro, making it super easy to throw it in your bag or hold it in your hand.
 As for battery life, that’s a different story.

 Dell settles into the throne